surifirstpin/biplus_documentation/docs/How to browse reports.md

 **3.** Select dimension field **Employee Phone.**

-**4.** Click **Add Rule** and set a new **filter**  and run the report. the data is extracted with one more new dimension field (Phone) and new filter value ( salary equals t
+**4.** Click **Add Rule** and set a new **filter**  and run the report. the data is extracted with one more new dimension field (Phone) and new filter value ( salary equals to 15000).

-> **Note :** You can edit the report from here or edit them after navigating into the report screen by selecting edit option from tool bar on top right or from the list icon.
+> **Note :** You can edit the report from here or edit them after opening the existing report, by selecting edit option from tool bar on top right or from the list icon o.

 **3.** Click on **Delete Icon** to delete the report.